Skip to content

 Description

-AWS account ID of your management account
+AWS account ID of the management account that owns the Primary StackSet

 PRIMARY_ACCOUNT_ID